* As an Amazon affiliate, this site earns from qualifying purchases.

 Resources for the 23rd Sunday in Ordinary Time Year C

-This prayer praises the Eternal God.
+This psalm praises the Eternal God.
 Our Heavenly Father is everlasting and we are limited.
 We should use our time to serve God.
-This prayer is based on Psalm 90, which is the responsorial psalm for this Sunday.
+Psalm 90 is the responsorial psalm for this Sunday.

 Give Something You Like to Charity